 An appetizer, a side dish, or a main dish?
-Crispy Tofu with Soy Dipping Sauce can be any of these, and it’ll only take you 30 minutes to have everything ready!
+Pan Fried Tofu with Soy Dipping Sauce can be any of these, and it'll only take you 30 minutes to have everything ready!
 Enjoy!

 I happen to be in the 'love category,' and this dish here is a testament to that.

-There is no seasoning or marinade added to the tofu; instead, it absorbs all the flavor from the soy dipping sauce.
+There is no seasoning or marinade added to this pan fried tofu; instead, it absorbs all the flavor from the soy dipping sauce.

-IF YOU WANT MORE IDEAS FOR A WEEKNIGHT DINNER, THEN YOU WILL LIKE THESE POSTS!
+IF YOU WANT MORE ASIAN-INSPIRED DISHES, THEN YOU WILL LIKE THESE POSTS!

 - Tofu - make sure you have extra-firm tofu, rinsed, and pressed beforehand.